bentaps/strupnet/README.md

-# sympnet
+# strupnet
-Symplectic neural networks for learning dynamics of Hamiltonian systems from data.
+Structure-preserving neural networks for learning dynamics of differential equations from data.